Victoria University Coastal Ecology Lab

 The Victoria University Coastal Ecology Laboratory in Wellington’s Island Bay supports the School of Biological Sciences’ coastal ecology research.

 The Victoria University Coastal Ecology Laboratory (VUCEL) is an active research facility, supporting research excellence in coastal ecology in the School of Biological Sciences.
 VUCEL is in Island Bay, only 8km from the University's main campus.

 Our award-winning facility overlooks the spectacular exposed rocky reef systems of the Taputeranga Marine Reserve, and has extensive views across Cook Strait to the South Island.

-Join us for our annual VUCEL Open Day on Saturday 10 March from 10am to 3pm, for :
+Join us for our annual VUCEL Open Day on Saturday 9 March between 10am and 3pm, for:

 - Interactive displays showcasing the diversity of marine biology research that happens on your doorstep

 - Touch tanks of marine creatures, see examples of research equipment in action, talk to knowledgeable researchers.